 CARL C. PAPANDREA, PsyD

-The newest member of the purepsych practice and family, Carl C. Papandrea, PsyD, is a fourth-year student in the Doctor of Psychology (Psy.D) in Counseling Psychology Program at Saint Elizabeth University in Morristown, NJ.
+Dr. Carl C. Papandrea graduated from Saint Elizabeth University’s doctoral program in Counseling Psychology.
 Carl brings with him a specialization in Eye Movement Desensitization and Reprocessing (EMDR) therapy from the EMDR Institute, a psychological game-changer for both cumulative adverse life experiences and more significant or complex traumas, as well as symptom reduction for current experiences by way of Eye Movement Desensitization (EMD) therapy.
 Carl’s doctoral dissertation research investigates complex trauma and the relationship between adverse childhood experiences, attachment, and trauma-related growth.

 Inherent in Carl’s being is his personable nature, relatability, and capacity for engendering robust relationships, both professionally and personally.
 Working tirelessly and endlessly for his clients and profession, Carl’s dedication to the field of psychology and those with whom he works is unparalleled.
 Working with children, adolescents, adults, couples, and families with varying therapeutic, emotional, and systemic needs, Carl’s approaches, whether evidence-based or eclectic combinations of diverse psychological orientations position him as an integral player in the evolution of his clients.
 Carl facilitates growth in a most humanistic way, with client-centered compassion, understanding, encouragement, and empowerment.